cnnrsmth/pinterest-data-pipeline29/README.md

 - **Data Cleaning:** Each DataFrame (pin, geo, user) was cleaned by replacing null values, converting data types, and restructuring columns.
 - **Complex Transformations:** The data was further transformed to enable analysis, such as finding the most popular categories and users by various metrics (e.g., by country, by year).
 - **Joins and Aggregations:** The DataFrames were joined and aggregated to answer specific queries, such as identifying popular categories across different demographics.

+_Cleaning operations included:_

+- _**Replacing Null Values**: Replaced irrelevant or empty entries with None._
+- _**Data Type Conversion**: The follower_count column in df_pin was converted from a string to an integer by removing non-numeric characters and standardizing the format (e.g., converting "k" and "M" to their numerical equivalents)._
+- _**Column Reordering and Renaming**: Renamed columns for clarity and reordered them to match our analysis requirements.
+For instance, index was renamed to ind and positioned at the start of each DataFrame for consistency._

+_Transformation operations included:_

+- _**Creating Derived Columns**: Created new columns such as coordinates in df_geo by combining latitude and longitude values, and user_name in df_user by concatenating first_name and last_name._
+- _**Time-based Transformations**: Converted timestamp strings into datetime objects to facilitate time-based analyses._

+_Joins and Aggregations included:_

+- _**Most Popular Category by Country**: We joined df_pin and df_geo using the ind column and used groupBy and agg to count the occurrences of each category within each country.
+We employed a window function to partition the data by country and order by the category count to determine the most popular categories._
+- _**Most Popular Category by Year**: A similar approach was used to find the most popular categories each year, focusing on the timestamp column to extract and analyze year-wise trends._
+- _**Most Popular User by Country**: By joining df_pin and df_user, we grouped the data by country and identified users with the highest follower counts in each region._
+- _**Age-based Analysis**: We created an age_group column in df_user and performed age-wise analysis to determine the most popular categories and median follower counts for different age groups._
+- _**Time-based User Analysis**: We analyzed user activity over time, focusing on the number of users joining each year and their median follower counts.
+We employed Window functions and percentile_approx for calculating the median, ensuring robust statistical insights._

 ## Milestone 8: Automating with AWS MWAA